-Building collaborative, supportive relationships with families of children in our care allows employees to listen and respond sensitively to families' comments or observations, which may indicate that they or their child are experiencing serious problems or crises' in their lives.
-We will make available to families, our Child and Family Protection Policy and provide current information on community resources that can support families and children in relation to mental health, domestic violence and child abuse and neglect.
+Building collaborative, supportive relationships with Families of children in our care allows employees to listen and respond sensitively to Families' comments or observations, which may indicate that they or their child are experiencing serious problems or crises in their lives.
+We will make available to Families, our Child Protection and Safeguarding Policy, Child Protection - A Guide for Parents booklet, and provide current information on community resources that can support families and children in relation to mental health, domestic violence and child abuse and neglect.

-To create and maintain our child safe organisation, Busy Bees Australia safeguards the children by providing training, recording incidents and documenting observations, and implementing Child Safe Standards and Principles across the entire organisation.
+To create and maintain our child safe organisation, Busy Bees safeguards the children by providing training, recording incidents, and documenting observations, and implementing Child Safe Standards and Principles across the entire organisation.
 These standards and principles aim to provide a nationally consistent approach to creating organisational cultures that foster child safety and wellbeing.

-Child Safe Standards
+Child Safe Standards: